 Collaborative Discussion 2 Reflection

-This post reflects on my initial post, peer responses, feedback, and summary post for the second collaborative discussion on AI writers, human oversight and responsible use.
+This reflection covers my initial post, peer responses, feedback and summary for the second collaborative discussion in the Machine Learning module, which focused on AI writers, human oversight and responsible use.

 Initial Post Reflection

-My initial post had a clear structure.
-The strongest feature was the risk-gradient framing: I separated low-stakes administrative writing from high-stakes legal, medical, HR, educational and public-facing uses, then treated creative writing as a separate cultural problem.
-Hutson established the paradox that fluent prose can look authoritative without grounded understanding, while Noy and Zhang helped me acknowledge real productivity gains.
+The risk-gradient framing gave my initial post a useful structure.
+I separated low-stakes administrative writing from high-stakes legal, medical, HR, educational and public-facing uses, then treated creative writing as a separate cultural problem.
+Hutson helped establish the paradox that fluent prose can look authoritative without grounded understanding, while Noy and Zhang helped me acknowledge the real productivity gains.

-The weakness is that the post became too neat.
+However, the post treated these governance controls as more straightforward than they are.
 I named controls such as approved data use, source verification, bias testing, audit logs, human sign-off and accountability, but did not explain how they should work.
-"Human sign-off" can be weak if the reviewer is rushed, lacks expertise, or assumes the model is correct.
+"Human sign-off" can be weak if the reviewer is rushed, lacks expertise or assumes the model is correct.

 I also could have been more critical of administrative use.
 Routine summaries, emails and report drafts can still contain sensitive data or introduce false details that later become part of an official record.

-Abdulla's response challenged one of my weaker assumptions.
-He accepted the need for human oversight but pointed out that human-in-the-loop governance can become symbolic if reviewers are affected by automation bias or are not trained to intervene.
-I should have specified effective oversight more concretely: escalation thresholds, reviewer competence, evidence checks, auditability, and permission to override model output.
+Abdullah's response challenged an assumption I had not examined closely.
+He accepted the need for human oversight but pointed out that human-in-the-loop governance can become a procedural formality if reviewers are affected by automation bias or are not trained to intervene.
+I should have been more specific about what effective oversight involves, including escalation thresholds, reviewer competence, evidence checks, auditability and permission to override model output.

 Peer Response Reflection: Ariel's Post

-My response to Ariel was one of the stronger parts of my participation.
+With Ariel's post, I was able to make the question more precise.
 Ariel focused on simulated cognition, agentic AI and the possibility that users may outsource cognitive work to systems that do not actually reason.
-I separated whether an LLM "thinks" from whether its outputs are reliable, which made the discussion more precise.
+I separated the question of whether an LLM "thinks" from the reliability of its outputs.

-I was also right to challenge the social-media analogy.
+Questioning the social-media analogy was also important.
 Evidence about habitual platform checking and adolescent brain development does not automatically transfer to LLM-assisted reasoning, so the comparison should not be treated as established evidence.

 However, my response narrowed the issue too quickly.
 Cognitive outsourcing is difficult to evidence, but that does not make it unimportant.
 I should have asked what evidence would be needed and engaged more with Ariel's concern about task execution and decision support.